-Takeover target Amec to retain European nuclear business
+Takeover target Amec to retain European nuclear business (June 29)

 Wood Group said it expects the Amec deal to help it expand in areas best placed to benefit from a commodity prices upturn, most notably the U.S. onshore shale oil and gas sector.

-The deal which has won the backing of Amec's shareholders, is being scrutinized by Britain's Competition and Markets Authority. (bit.ly/2sr6kmr)
+The deal which has won the backing of Amec's shareholders, is being scrutinised by Britain's Competition and Markets Authority. (bit.ly/2sr6kmr)

 Amec said the planned disposal of its North American nuclear business, which raked in revenues of 83 million pounds ($108 million) and a trading profit of 1 million pound in 2016, is expected to complete later this year.

-Note: (This version of the story has been corrected to add dropped words in paragraph 2)